 Anyway, these practices have made a big difference for my personal life of faith, and have been a help to my family.
 I hope some of them will work for you, too, and we’ll all be liturgical driving in no time!

 P.S.
-Super exciting news . . . the sold out Catholic All Year Liturgical Living Subscription Boxes are back in stock in time to up your Ordinary Time game.
-The Summer Ordinary Time box actually contains some great resources specifically related to the practices I mentioned above!
+Super exciting news . . . the Catholic All Year Liturgical Living Subscription Boxes are in stock and are perfect to up your Ordinary Time game.
+Each monthly box contains some great resources specifically related to three saints whose feast days fall during the month!